 With such a large Preloved community, there is nothing we enjoy more than learning more about some of our members.
-We caught up with David from Wellhouse Leisure ahead of this year’s NEC show to hear about what he’s been up to.
+Wellhouse Leisure offer a range of van converstion, and we caught up with David Elliot ahead of this year’s NEC show to hear about what he’s been up to.

 Preloved: Wellhouse Leisure have been bestowed with many awards over the years.
 Last year alone you took the titles of ‘Supplying Dealer’, ‘New Motorhome Manufacturer’, and ‘Best Roof Rising Campervan’, as well as being crowned MMM Magazine’s ‘Campervan of The Year’ and taking home the runner up prize in The Caravan Clubs ‘Motorhome of The Year’.
 Quite the year, David!
 What do you think it is about the Wellhouse models that generates this level of praise?